loft-sh/vcluster-sdk/examples/import-secrets/README.md

 ## Import Secret Plugin

 This example plugin syncs all secrets with an annotation from the host cluster into vcluster.
-The secrets are synced from the namespace where vcluster is installed into the default namespace in vcluster.
+The secrets are synced from the namespace where vcluster is installed into the specified namespace in vcluster.

 For more information how to develop plugins in vcluster, please refer to the [official vcluster docs](https://www.vcluster.com/docs/plugins/overview).